eliasdabbas/advertools/README.rst

 .. image:: http://pepy.tech/badge/advertools
         :target: http://pepy.tech/project/advertools

-🎉 New: `Query Twitter's API and get results in a DataFrame in one function call`_
+| 🎉 New: `Query Twitter's API and get results in a DataFrame in one function call`_
+| 🎉 New2 (SEO research): `Get multiple Google search results in a DataFrame in one function call`_

 advertools: create, scale, and manage online campaigns
 ======================================================